Bebe's Kids: Box office

 In its opening weekend, the film ranked seventh with $3,010,987, behind Death Becomes Her, Honey, I Blew Up the Kid, Mo' Money, A League of Their Own, Buffy the Vampire Slayer and Sister Act.
 Its final domestic total is $8,442,162.

 Accolades

 Bebe's Kids was nominated for an Annie Award for Best Animated Feature at the 20th Annie Awards, losing to Beauty and the Beast.

 Home media

 The film was released on VHS by Paramount Home Video on March 10, 1993, as well as on Laserdisc on March 17.
 It was then released on DVD on October 5, 2004.
 It was also previously included in the Warner Archive Collection.
 Paramount reissued the film on DVD in May 2020.
 On July 12, 2022, the film was released on Blu-ray for the first time.

 Video game

 The film was later adapted into a video game for the Super NES in 1994.

+Popular culture

+In 2022, the film inspired a psychological thriller trailer for short film 'Bebe' to be created, written and produced by Marquis Boone of Marquis Boone Enterprises and later released the full 20-minute feature in 2024.
+The idea was in a wave of parody trailers over YouTube and social media of cult-classic TV shows/film to turn into 'what if it was rebooted more dramatic or darker and sinister?'.
+Such parody trailers during this time period was Family Matters (as 'Urkel', seen on SNL); Martin (as 'Pam & Tommy: A Detroit Love Story' created by Bobby Huntley Films); and The Fresh Prince of Bel-Air, (as Bel-Air short film parody trailer created by Morgan Cooper, which notably went on to be picked up and produced by Peacock as a reboot/reimagining of the same name), but also had another darker psychological thriller trailer from the same show titled 'Auntie (created by Bobby Huntley films).